 © Tanja Kosanović

-These are some of the Balkans’ cities that every cultural traveller has to visit and explore.
-Start with at least one of these, you will fall in love with the Balkans and you will not regret it.
+These are some of the Balkans’ cities that every cultural traveler has to visit and explore.
+Start with at least one of these — Novi Sad, for example, you will fall in love with the Balkans and you will not regret it.